What do you do in a Bar Method workout?

 Beginner – A simpler class with concentration on learning the technique and set-ups with fewer reps in each exercise.

-Mixed – Our most popular classes aimed to suit all clients regardless of fitness level.
+Method - Full Body – Our most popular classes aimed to suit all clients regardless of fitness level.
 A perfectly balanced class with clear set-ups for each exercise and challenging techniques.

 Do I need any special equipment or props for the workouts?

 No special equipment or props are required.
 You can use water bottles for weights, bathrobe tie as a stretching strap, firm oversized pillows, a towel folded in thirds for knee padding and a sturdy chair or furniture for balance support.
 We suggest doing the class on a carpet, rug or mat so your joints are cushioned.
 You may also purchase Bar Method workout accessories at shop.barmethod.com.Enter Your Text

 I already have a membership at a studio.
 Do I still need to pay for Bar Online membership?

 Yes.
 Bar Online membership allows you to stream classes online wherever you are - when you’re traveling or from the comfort of your home.Enter Your Text

 Will I be able to access Bar Online on my tablets and smartphones?

 Bar Online is accessible on tablets, smartphones and any other devices that can access the Internet.Enter Your Text

 How can I view Bar Online videos on my television?